maccopari/keras-image-classifier/README.md

 # keras-image-classifier
-Simple image classifier created using Keras framework
+Simple image classifier for race and ethnicity dataset created using Keras framework.

 To properly use this program, you have to create a folder structure as follows: